 If it's within 24 hours, go ahead and follow the same processing that you would have done if you were canning the fresh food.
 Whatever the regular canning directions are, you would follow that.
 Usually you're going to end up having to reheat your food too.
 To reprocess, you're going to empty all the jars, reheat the food, and then fill all the jars again, because it would be difficult to reheat the food just in the jars.

 Some foods tolerate this reprocessing, but some don't.
-If you've made a mistake with green beans for example, and notice it right away you could reprocess them.
+If you've made a mistake with green beans, for example, and notice it right away, you could reprocess them.
 However, your green beans are going to get pretty soft and mushy if you process them again.
+(That's what happens if you overprocess in canning.)
 Quality-wise, they're not going to be very good.

-Other foods will be similar, green beans or carrots or beets, fruit like apples or peaches.
-These are foods that just won’t hold up to that kind of cooking, I would suggest putting them in the freezer and preserving them that way.
+Other foods will be similar: green beans or carrots or beets, fruit like apples or peaches.
+These are foods that just won’t hold up to that kind of cooking, so I would suggest putting them in the freezer and preserving them that way.

 You can just put your food in the refrigerator for immediate use.
 It just depends on whether you've made a mistake with a whole batch of something or just a few jars.
 Ask yourself, “What am I going to do with seven jars of something?”
 But if it's just one or two jars that didn't seal, for example, put them in the fridge.